s9xie/DSN/README.md

 To reproduce the results more easily, you can also download our processed Leveldb files [here](https://drive.google.com/file/d/0B3j4tSL88j-eU0c4NGd4NC0tUVU/view?usp=sharing)

+The configuration files are in the examples folder.
+You can run train\_full.sh script and it will automatically complete the training.
+The final result may vary from machine to machine.
+For cifar-10 you should be able to get at least 9.65% error, please contact me if you have problem in reproducing this.
+Thank you.

 ====
 **Below is original caffe README, please follow the installation instructions to compile this code.**